 Step 1 to make money online freelance writing: Educate yourself on the ins and outs of freelancing.

-- When you want learn how to become a freelance writer, it’s helpful to have a variety of resources at your fingertips.
+- When you want to learn how to become a freelance writer, it’s helpful to have a variety of resources at your fingertips.
 Here are a few of the freelance writing books I’ve found helpful when you’re getting started freelancing.